 The WaterFire Salute to Veterans event is a collaborative, community-wide celebration, whose mission is to honor and recognize all United States veterans, active and reserve military personnel and families for their service, sacrifice, and contributions to this nation, and to organize, exhibit and highlight the wealth of veteran-oriented organizations and services available to them.

-The outline below describes a typical WaterFire Salute to Veterans lighting; this year’s event will likely differ significantly due to public health requirements.
-Stay tuned for details.
+The outline below describes a typical WaterFire Salute to Veterans lighting; our 2020 event was significantly different and conducted virtually due to public health requirements.

 The WaterFire Salute to Veterans Opening Ceremonies will consist of two parts.
-The Opening Ceremonies begin at 4:00 pm at the RI State House with a speaking led by local representatives and a keynote speaker
+The Opening Ceremonies the RI State House with a speaking led by local representatives and a keynote speaker

-Starting at 5:45 pm 150 Veterans will march from the State House steps to Waterplace Park Basin led by the Rhode Island Professional Firefighters Pipes and Drums.
-This will be followed immediately at 6:00 pm Salute to Veterans Lighting Ceremony in Waterplace Basin with performances by military bands.
+Starting before sunset 150 Veterans march from the State House steps to Waterplace Park Basin led by the Rhode Island Professional Firefighters Pipes and Drums.
+This procession is followed immediately by the Salute to Veterans Lighting Ceremony in Waterplace Basin with performances by military bands.

 WaterFire Salute to Veterans Resource Fair and Special Events